How the internet is reshaping global postal services

 Swiss Post sets out to reinvent the post office

-In a rare instance where the UPU made international headlines, in 2018 then-US President Donald Trump threatened to pull out of the organisation if the technical dues system was not reformed.
+In a rare instance where the UPU made international headlines, in 2018 then-US President Donald Trump threatened to pull out of the organisation if the terminal dues system was not reformed.
 He argued its design favoured China, which positioned itself as a developing country and therefore paid lower dues – this when China was a -major sender of packages worldwide.

 As a result of Trump’s threat, the disparity in terminal dues between richer and poorer countries ended in 2020.
 The immediate result was a significant drop in small packet shipments and an increase in prices for consumers.